pbrdmn/brd.mn/src/articles/mentors/index.md

 ## What changed

-This move to Engineering Manager was a significant departure from my role as a tech lead.
+This move to Engineering Manager was a as much a departure from my role as a tech lead as the tech lead was from a software engineer.

 The scope of work I was across had tripled and I had new product domains to understand.
-I needed to move away from the day to day coding and trust this responsibility to my former team mates.
+I needed to step away from the day to day coding I had spent my career learning and trust this responsibility to my former teammates.

-I was now responsible for supporting 15 engineers and QA across the three teams.
-I needed to work closely with these people to understand their situations and help them define their own paths.
+I was now responsible for supporting 15 software and QA engineers across the three teams.
+I needed to work closely with these people to understand their situations and help them define their own development paths.

 ---